Asbestos Exposure in Marine Corps Veterans

 These VA benefits include:

 - Disability compensation: This monthly compensation is awarded to veterans who became disabled during (or because of) their military service.
-Married U.S. Marine Corps veterans with mesothelioma may qualify for $3,823.89 a month or more effective December 1, 2022, if they qualify for 100% disability.
+Married U.S. Marine Corps veterans with mesothelioma may qualify for $3,946.25 a month in 2024 if they receive a 100% disability rating from the VA.

 - Special Monthly Compensation (SMC): SMC is monthly aid intended for veterans along with their spouses, parents, and children.
 SMC payments can vary depending on a veteran’s health care needs (such as if they require full-time care from a nurse) and other factors.